ibm-cloud-docs/power-iaas/compliances.md

 SOC 1 is an audit of the internal controls at a service organization implemented to protect client-owned data involved in client financial reporting.
 SOC 1 audits and reports are based on the Statement on Standards for Attestation Engagements (SSAE 18) and the International Standards for Assurance Engagements No. 3402 (ISAE 3402).

-SOC 2 audits, based on the AICPA Trust Service Principles and Criteria, gauge service organization internal controls implemented to protect customer-owned data.
-SOC 2 reports provide details about the nature of those internal controls.

-[Contact an IBM representative](https://www.ibm.com/account/reg/signup?formid=MAIL-wcp){: external} to request the IBM® public cloud (infrastructure, VPC, and PaaS) SOC 1 and  and SOC 2 reports.
+[Contact an IBM representative](https://www.ibm.com/account/reg/signup?formid=MAIL-wcp){: external} to request the IBM® public cloud (infrastructure, VPC, and PaaS) SOC 1 reports.

 The following SOC reports are available for {{site.data.keyword.powerSys_notm}}:
--   SOC1 Type 1
+-   SOC 1 Type 1
--   SOC1 Type 2
+-   SOC 1 Type 2
 <!--
 ## HIPAA
 {: HIPAA-cert}